tmtsoftware/aps-computation/README.md

 * aps-computationassembly - an assembly that talks to the computation HCD
 * aps-computationhcd - an HCD that talks to the computation hardware
 * aps-computationdeploy - for starting/deploying HCDs and assemblies
+* aps-computationclient - for sending commands to the assembly for test purposes

 ## Upgrading CSW Version